Proof-of-Learning is Currently More Broken Than You Think: Discussion

-So far{,} we have formalized and empirically validated the necessary assumptions for proof verification to play its first role---efficient verification of valid proofs.
-We have also taken steps towards a formal understanding of the difficulties that surround ensuring cheap stochastic spoofs would not exist.
-As a statistical-learning answer to the latter remains elusive, in this section, we will instead rely on a security mitigation strategy to circumvent these issues, namely that of \emph{commitment}, commonly used in computer security to establish \emph{precedence}.
+So far, we have formalized and empirically validated the necessary assumptions for proof verification to play its first role---efficient verification of valid proofs.
+We have also taken steps towards a formal understanding of the difficulties that surround ensuring that the verification mechanism provides precedence: stochastic spoofs that are cheaper than honest training should not exist.
+An answer based on statistical learning to the latter remains elusive.
+In this section, we instead discuss how practical instantiations of PoL can leverage security primitives to circumvent these issues with non-ML solutions.
+We rely primarily on the concept of \emph{commitments}, commonly used in cryptography to establish \emph{precedence}.
+Specifically, we revisit the discussion of data commitment and timestamping made by \jia.
+The analysis we conducted in this paper shows how certain choices made by \jia in that regard need to be revisited.

-First, we revisit the two essential concepts originally defined by Jia \etal~\cite{jia2021proof}, namely data commitment and timestamping.
-We would like to emphasize the importance of these two mechanisms in terms of guaranteeing the robustness of the \pol protocol; we also want to make a note to the claim on public data release by Jia \etal~\cite{jia2021proof}, which we believe is unnecessary and would hurt the robustness of \pol.